Tensor Rank and Complexity: Examples of Symmetric Rank

 Again by taking limits, the argument via the $\varphi_m$ shows $\prbrk(M_{\langle n \rangle}) \leq \prbrk(f_{3n})$.
 Finally, the claims for border symmetric rank and border rank of $f_n$ follow from Theorem~\ref{pr:thmOmegaBrk}. \end{proof}

-In \cite{prChilo} are briefly discussed two advantages of the symmetric approach for determining $\omega$.
+In \cite{prChilo} two advantages of the symmetric approach for determining $\omega$ are briefly discussed.
 First, it allows to use the vast knowledge from algebraic geometry on cubic hypersurfaces.
-Second, in comparison to the matrix multiplication tensor $M_{\langle n \rangle}$ the polynomial $f_n$ is defined on a much smaller space, thereby allowing more computational experiments.
+Second, in comparison to the matrix multiplication tensor $M_{\langle n \rangle}$, the polynomial $f_n$ is defined on a much smaller space, thereby allowing more computational experiments.
 The latter may be used to gain additional data for devising new conjectures.
-Moreover, the symmetric setting enables the usage of Apolarity Theory from section \ref{pr:secApolarity}.
+Moreover, the symmetric setting enables the usage of Apolarity Theory from Section~\ref{pr:secApolarity}.
 In particular, we have seen that the Apolarity Lemma is quite handy for providing bounds on the symmetric rank of a form or even for exact computation.
-All together, it may be easier to determine $\omega$ via $f_n$ rather than $M_{\langle n \rangle}$. \\ Still, the symmetric approach has the drawback of missing an analogue of $M_{\langle n \rangle} \otimes M_{\langle m \rangle} = M_{\langle nm \rangle}$, compare Lemma~\ref{pr:lemTensorProdOfMn}.
-Indeed, it seems that for the symmetric setting there are no counterparts of Proposition~\ref{pr:propBoundOnOmega} or \ref{pr:propBoundBrkOmega}.
+Altogether, it may be easier to determine $\omega$ via $f_n$ rather than $M_{\langle n \rangle}$.